Blood & Bone Marrow Transplant FAQs

 Can I have visitors during the transplant?

 Yes, you will be able to have visitors though they will be required to report to the nursing station and thoroughly wash their hands.
 Visitors with a cold or any other infection will not be allowed in the bone marrow transplant (BMT) units or the clinics.
-Children under 12 are not permitted on the inpatient BMT units or in the BMT Treatment Center without special permission from the BMT attending physician.
+Children under 12 are not permitted on the inpatient BMT units or in the BMT Clinic or Treatment Center without special permission from the BMT attending physician.

 What are the requirements for a caregiver?

-A bone marrow transplant will require a primary caregiver, who can be a family member or friend who will be caring for you 24 hours a day after your discharge from the transplant unit until you return home.
+A transplant will require a primary caregiver, who can be a family member or friend who will be caring for you 24 hours a day after your discharge from the transplant unit until you return home.
 Some patients also choose two or more caregivers to share responsibilities.

 How long will I need to stay in Tampa?

 You and your primary caregiver will be required to remain in the Tampa area following the transplant until you are sufficiently stable to return home.
-For patients receiving a transplant with their own stored blood or marrow stem cells, that may mean one month; for those receiving stem cells from another donor, that time period is about three months.
+For patients receiving an autologous transplant with their own stored blood or marrow stem cells, that may mean one month; for those receiving stem cells from another donor, that time period is about three months.
 Our Psychosocial Oncology team is available to discuss and arrange offsite housing for you and your caregiver.